 Why Explore South America by Small Ship?

-South America’s rich biodiversity, geographic extremes, and cultural layers are ideally suited to small ship exploration.
-With smaller vessels, you can sail closer to wildlife-rich coastlines, dock in lesser-visited ports, and access ecologically sensitive areas such as the Amazon, Tierra del Fuego, and Chilean fjords.
+South America's rich biodiversity, geographic extremes, and layered cultures suit small ship exploration well.
+Smaller vessels can sail closer to wildlife-rich coastlines, dock in lesser-visited ports, and reach ecologically sensitive areas such as the Amazon, Tierra del Fuego, and the Chilean fjords.

-These cruises also provide a more authentic and flexible experience than traditional travel, combining immersive excursions, onboard education, and meaningful cultural interactions.
-Whether you’re retracing Inca trade routes, watching glaciers calve into the sea, or spotting pink river dolphins, small ship cruises open a deeper window into the continent’s soul.
+These cruises also feel more authentic and flexible than ordinary travel, with immersive excursions, onboard education, and real cultural exchange.
+Whether you are retracing Inca trade routes, watching glaciers calve into the sea, or spotting pink river dolphins, a small ship opens a deeper window into the continent.

 Sample Experiences Include:

-• Navigating the Amazon River, with guided canoe excursions to spot monkeys, sloths, and exotic birdlife
+Navigating the Amazon River, with guided canoe trips to spot monkeys, sloths, and birdlife

-• Witnessing the grandeur of Cape Horn and Tierra del Fuego, with opportunities to hike or kayak in pristine settings
+Taking in Cape Horn and Tierra del Fuego, with chances to hike or kayak in wild settings

-• Visiting Afro-Brazilian cultural centers and coastal towns in Brazil, paired with live music and culinary tours
+Visiting Afro-Brazilian cultural centers and coastal towns in Brazil, paired with live music and food tours

 Best Time to Cruise on a Small Ship in South America

-South America’s vast geography means that the best time to cruise depends on the region and the style of journey.
+South America's vast geography means the best time to cruise depends on the region and the kind of journey you want.

-• Amazon River: Best from May to October for lower water levels and wildlife viewing; higher water months (December–April) allow for deeper navigation.
+Amazon River: Best from May to October for lower water and wildlife viewing.
+The higher-water months of December to April allow deeper navigation.

-• Chile, Patagonia & Cape Horn: Cruise from November to March during the austral summer, with longer days and milder conditions.
+Chile, Patagonia & Cape Horn: Sail from November to March during the austral summer, with longer days and milder conditions.

-• Pacific Coast (Peru, Ecuador, Colombia): Year-round cruising is possible; dry season is typically from May to October.
+Pacific Coast (Peru, Ecuador, Colombia): Year-round cruising is possible, with the dry season usually running May to October.

-• Brazil & Northeast Coast: October to March is ideal for warm weather, beaches, and cultural festivals like Carnival.
+Brazil & Northeast Coast: October to March is ideal for warm weather, beaches, and cultural festivals such as Carnival.

-At Small Ship Travel, we believe in matching you with cruise experiences that are culturally meaningful, expertly guided, and thoughtfully curated.
-Each of our South American cruise partners has been vetted for exceptional service, local expertise, and sustainable practices.
+We match you with cruise experiences that are culturally meaningful, expertly guided, and thoughtfully put together.
+Each of our South American cruise partners has been vetted for service, local expertise, and sustainable practices.

-We offer exclusive perks through our trusted partnerships, including cabin upgrades, onboard credits, and private shore excursions with insider access.
-Our team also assists with custom pre- and post-cruise land extensions to iconic destinations such as Machu Picchu, Iguazu Falls, and the Galápagos.
-From initial planning to your return home, we provide dedicated support to ensure a seamless and enriching journey.
+Through our partnerships we offer benefits such as cabin upgrades, onboard credits, and private shore excursions with insider access.
+We also build custom pre- and post-cruise land extensions to destinations such as Machu Picchu, Iguazu Falls, and the Galapagos.
+From the first planning call to your return home, we stay close to the trip.

 consultation